KSKN: Return to air

-After a 1990 attempt to return the station to air with the ill-fated Star Television Network failed, the station remained off the air until emerging in late 1994 with primarily Home Shopping Network programming.
+In October 1990, Whitehead filed to sell 80 percent of KSKN to Mel Querio.
+It returned to the air in late 1994 with primarily Home Shopping Network programming.
 Mel Querio was the primary owner of the station; he died in 1996 and was succeeded by his wife Judy.

 In July 1996, KSKN entered into a local marketing agreement with KREM, which was owned by The Providence Journal Company at the time.
 The next year, the station joined UPN and began airing a 10 p.m. newscast produced by KREM; at the time, KAYU was not airing a newscast.
 By 1999, the station was a secondary affiliate of The WB, airing its programming first overnight and then in more viewer-friendly off-pattern hours.
 The Providence Journal Company was bought by the Belo Corporation in 1997, and after the 1999 legalization of duopolies, Belo purchased KSKN for $5 million in 2001.

 The next year, KSKN became an exclusive affiliate of The WB and began airing its shows in pattern, having previously displaced them to other timeslots to air UPN prime time shows; UPN migrated to a new station, KQUP (channel 24).
 KSKN then affiliated with The CW in September 2006 when The WB and UPN merged, by which time KQUP had dropped UPN programming.
 (UPN was seen for the remainder of its existence in overnight time periods on KXLY-TV.)

 In 2013, Belo was acquired by the Gannett Company, which split into print (Gannett) and broadcasting (Tegna) divisions in 2015.